Licensing Guides

 SOLID FINANCES: You will need to submit your FICO credit score of 660 or better.
 According to the state website, “If an applicant does not have a 660 credit score at the time of application, the applicant may still establish financial responsibility by obtaining a licensing bond or letter of credit.
 The amount of the bond or letter of credit depends on the type of license sought: $20,000 for Division I contractors or $10,000 for Division II contractors.
 These amounts may be reduced to $10,000 for Division I contractors and $5,000 for Division II contractors by completing a board-approved financial responsibility course.”

-CRIMINAL HISTORY CHECK: You must have a background check as part of the application process, and it will require you to submit your fingerprints
+CRIMINAL HISTORY CHECK: You must submit to a background check as part of the application process, and it will require you to submit your fingerprints

 There are many programs to get the training you need to become a plumbing professional in Florida.
 Some certification programs require only one or two semesters before you can begin serving as an assistant and begin accruing the work experience you need.
 Other programs can be two- or four-year college degree programs in plumbing and heating.